 Silent Push allows you to search through data from our daily scans of the Internet's IPv4 range to obtain JARM data.

-JARM (Just Another Ruby Mod) is a tool used to identify TLS servers based on their behavior and configuration, allowing security teams to identify servers that are using outdated or insecure TLS configurations.
+JARM (Just Another Ruby Mod) is a tool used to identify TLS servers based on their behavior and configuration, enabling security teams to identify servers that utilize outdated or insecure TLS configurations.

 JARM works by sending a series of TLS messages to a server and analyzing the server's response.
 The tool then generates a unique fingerprint based on the response, which can be used to identify the server even if it is using a different IP address or domain name.